vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 The model output vector differed from all single memory predictions (single value vectors) 68% of the time.
 Remaining 32% are perhaps stop words and a like.

-Probability of the next output token based on the inter-layer residual outputs increased in higher layers.
+The probability of the next output token based on the inter-layer residual outputs increased in higher layers.
 Could be that the internal embedding space is different?
 Is the model refining its prediction from layer to layer?